-40 Are there any emerging trends or hot topics in product liability litigation in your jurisdiction?
+Are there any emerging trends or hot topics in product liability litigation in your jurisdiction?

-As to legislative developments in the field of consumer law, the most relevant one concerns the reform of the rules on class actions and collective actions for injunctive relief, which became effective on 19 May 2021.
+As to legislative developments in the field of consumer law (while waiting for the implementation of the new EU Product Liability Regulation, which is expected to be a breakthrough), the most relevant one concerns the reform of the rules on class actions and collective actions for injunctive relief, which became effective on 19 May 2021.

-With regard to Italian case law, the majority of the decisions recently rendered by Italian courts focus on the topic of the causal link between the defect of the product and the damage suffered by the consumer, as well as on the allocation of the relevant burden of proof between the parties.
+With regard to Italian case law, the majority of the decisions recently rendered by Italian courts focus on the causal link between the defect of the product and the damage suffered by the consumer, as well as on the allocation of the relevant burden of proof between the parties.